 We're exiting the region of steep forest for a little breathing space.

 A Rega rescue helicopter has just whizzed over us, heading in the direction of the Club Alpin Suisse refuge the Cabane du Cunay, about 3km to the northeast.
-Hope everybody's all right -- which wouldn't explain the helicopter, of course.
+Hope everybody's all right -- though that wouldn't explain the helicopter.

 The first signs of a little snow, as the wind picks up, and we leave the road which has just turned back up to the Mont de Bière Derrière farm.
 We're off for uncharted territory, except for the skiers who've preceded us.